Last Updated on

 Quick note: if your hydrangea foliage is turning yellow it probably needs feeding with Sequestered Iron Plant Tonic as it is a sign of a shortage of Iron trace elements in the soil

 Pruning Hydrangeas in pots

-Firstly if you have one of the large mop head Hydrangeas like the one pictured to the left which are very popular if not the most popular Hydrangea then you don’t need to prune them, if left to there own devices they will be just fine.
+Firstly if you have one of the large mop head Hydrangeas like the one pictured to the left which is very popular if not the most popular Hydrangea then you don’t need to prune them, if left to there own devices they will be just fine.
 If you want to prune them anyway just to tidy them up then you prune them as described below.
-Lacecap and oak leafed hydrangeas are also pruned in this way.
+Lacecap and oak leaf hydrangeas are also pruned in this way.